Hindi Subjects 2025 PDFs for Class 12, BA, MA & PhD Programs

 Hindi Bhasha Aur Sampreshan |

-With conceptual, historical and analytical knowledge about Linguistics, Hindi Language and Devnagri script, it covers all aspects of the use of language in routine life and the ways of expression.
+With conceptual, historical, and analytical knowledge about Linguistics, Hindi Language, and Devanagari script, it covers all aspects of the use of language in routine life and the ways of expression.
 It provides applied knowledge of language and script. |

 Hindi Nibandh Anya Gadya Vidhayen Evam Vyavharik Hindi |

 This course deals with different forms of Hindi prose.
-The main focus of the course is to describe the historical, conceptual and contemporary aspects of Hindi prose with specified writings and various forms of applied Hindi grammar. |
+The main focus of the course is to describe the historical, conceptual, and contemporary aspects of Hindi prose with specified writings and various forms of applied Hindi grammar. |

 Rekhachitra Tatha Sansmaran |

 This is a new subject that has been introduced in the courses.
 Rekhachitra is a way to express a scenario or incident to the readers precisely.
 From expressing people's actions to describing the environment, one must be adept at explaining so well that the readers should be able to picture the incident perfectly.
-Sansmaran is opposite of Rekhachitra.
+Sansmaran is the opposite of Rekhachitra.
 It is a way to describe an incident from their perspective.
-Usually, people use Sansmaran while describing a past event of their life.
+Usually, people use Sansmaran while describing a past event in their lives.
 And Rekhachitra is used in media houses and journalism. |

 Hindi Patrakarita Aur Media Lekhan |